 Active learning is apparent every day, in every area of middle school life.
 This is just a sampling of what you might see in any given year:

 Eighth-grade students take a global perspective in social studies, with the curriculum designed to help them make informed and reasoned decisions for the common good as citizens of a diverse and interdependent world.
-Their connections to other cultures and countries is emphasized through the genealogy project, where students learn and record their own family histories, often discovering connections to people and places they never knew existed.
-Students create a family tree, a movement chart showing where ancestors migrated to and why, and conclude the project with a formal presentation to classmates.
+Their connections to other cultures and countries are emphasized through the heritage project, where students learn and record their own family histories, often discovering connections to people and places they never knew existed.
+Students create a family tree and a movement chart showing where ancestors migrated to and why and conclude the project with a formal presentation to classmates.

 During the New Mexico History unit dedicated to Spanish Colonial times, traditional artists visit classes and teach students weaving, straw appliqué tin work, and retablo design and painting.
 Students also visit the Museum of Spanish Colonial Art and see many of the finest pieces from the past 400 years.